faithvoid/script.scrobblebox/README.md

 - To upload scrobbles, grab your scrobbles from "scrobbler.log" from your Q directory and use a program such as rb-scrobbler to upload it! (uploading directly to last.fm/libre.fm is TBA)

 ## Bugs:
 - Seeking through tracks can make duplicate log entries appear.

-## TODO:
-- Allow upload to either last.fm or libre.fm (or at least to a host PC)
+- Scrobble posting support is still very new, errors may occur!

 ## Why?
 Because I do a lot of my music listening on my original Xbox, as it's the main thing connected to my media center with a CD/DVD drive, so I like being able to scrobble my tracks as I listen to them.
 As I have an iPod that I log scrobbles onto offline, I figured I wanted to make a similar offline solution for the original Xbox, to futureproof scrobbling on XBMC4Xbox against further SSL/TLS degradation.